data-apis/array-api/spec/API_specification/statistical_functions.md

 -   **out**: _&lt;array&gt;_

     -   if the variance was computed over the entire array, a zero-dimensional array containing the variance; otherwise, a non-zero-dimensional array containing the variances.
-The returned array must have the default floating-point data type.
+The returned array must have the same data type as `x`.

+        ```{note}
+        While this specification recommends that this function only accept input arrays having a floating-point data type, specification-compliant array libraries may choose to accept input arrays having an integer data type.
+While mixed data type promotion is implementation-defined, if the input array `x` has an integer data type, the returned array must have the default floating-point data type.
+        ```